-Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Up and Running with the Nikon D3200 and D3300.
+Join Richard Harrington for an in-depth discussion in this video Using the self-timer, part of Learning to Shoot with the Nikon D3200 and D3300.

 - Most people think of the camera self-timer mode as a way to get themselves into the picture.
 Like a family portrait.
 You can set the camera on a tripod, a Platypod Pro, a Gorilla Pod, or a flat surface and compose the shot.
 Then, press the shutter button and run around to get into the shot yourself.
 Now, using the menus, you can change the timer's duration so you don't have to run so fast.
 This is really quite simple to do.
 Push the release mode button and select the self-timer mode.